overturetool/overturetool.github.io/download/index.md

 ## Installing and running Overture

 Unzip the downloaded file in any preferred location on your harddisk, as long as it is a location where there is sufficient diskspace and where you have sufficient access priviliges (rwx).
-Double-click "_overture.exe_" which is found in the root of the unzipped directory.
+Double-click `Overture.exe` which is found in the root of the unzipped directory.
 Overture will start (a splash screen will appear) and the tool will ask you to set the workspace directory.
 This is where your Overture projects will be stored, you can choose this location freely, it can be changed at any point in time.
 Finally, the Overture IDE will appear and you are in business!